10 Little-Known Ways to See How Much Traffic a Website Gets

 My favorite tool for website-based keyword research is SEMRush.com.
 Here’s a screenshot when you search IncomeDiary.com:

-As you see, Michael ranks 1st for “internet businesses,” 4th for “how to make money blogging,” and 6th for “how to make money online.”
-Those are highly competitive keywords that are collectively searched over 20,000 times per month.
+As you can see, at the time of the above screenshot, IncomeDiary ranked 1st for “how to make money from a website,” 4th for “famous entrepreneurs,” and 11th for “business movies.”
+Those are highly competitive keywords that are collectively searched over 10,000 times per month.

 As you go down the list, you can start to estimate how much traffic he gets for each keyword based on the position and search volume.